 You can manage your budget online or even leverage apps to help you stay on track.

 If your “wants” monthly spending was previously higher than 30% it can be hard to suddenly adjust to spending less.
 Start early!
 Practice living on less before the baby arrives.
-Even if you don’t think it’s necessary, spending a little less will help you easy into your budgeting approach and anticipate upcoming expenses.
+Even if you don’t think it’s necessary, spending a little less will help you ease into your budgeting approach and anticipate upcoming expenses.

 Work on your debt

-Planning finances for a new baby can feel impossible when you’re busy paying off your debt, but remember, there are options available.
+Planning finances for a new baby can feel impossible when you’re busy paying off your debt but remember, there are options available.